tensorlayer/TensorLayer/docs/user/tutorial.rst

                                   name='output_layer')

-As mentioned above, each layer is linked to its incoming layer(s), so we only need the output layer(s) to access a network in TLayer:
+As mentioned above, each layer is linked to its incoming layer(s), so we only need the output layer(s) to access a network in TuneLayer:

 .. code-block:: python